rchillard/rchillard.com/src/pages/2018/12/15-shiny-new-data-structures.md

 ---
-title: "Maps to New Treasure"
+title: "Shiny New Data Structures: Maps and Sets"
 date: "2018-12-15"
 tags: ['learn','javascript','es2015']
 ---

+## Maps to New Treasure
 Despite the title, I'm not a pirate on the high seas here.
 What is a Map?
 A Map is a collection of key-value pairs where the keys do not have to be strings.
 In other languages, this is often called a hash map.